INSTANT GAMES RSS

 Complete Game Rules

 Scratch for Fun is for entertainment purposes only.
-Scratch for Fun examples may not accurately represent game play or actual game odds.
-For complete game rules see the game page and your local Lottery retailer.
+Scratch for Fun examples may not accurately represent game play or overall chances of winning.
+For complete game rules see the game page.

 Pennsylvania Lottery Benefits Older Pennsylvanians.
 Every Day.

 Must Be 18 Years or Older to Play.
 Please Play Responsibly.
 Compulsive Gambling Hotline: 1-800-848-1880.